The hardest language for grammars with context operators: Introduction

 One of the classical results on the complexity of formal grammars is Greibach's~\cite{Greibach} \emph{hardest context-free language}, which is an adaptation of the standard notion of a complete language in a complexity class to grammars, using a \emph{homomorphism} as a reduction mechanism.
 In other words, this hardest language $L_0$ allows every language $L$ defined by an (ordinary) grammar to be represented as $L=h^{-1}(L_0)$, for a suitable homomorphism (or as $h^{-1}(L_0 \cup \{\epsilon\})$, if $\epsilon \in L$).

 For every family of languages, it is an interesting theoretical question whether it has a hardest language under homomorphic reductions.
 Already Greibach~\cite{Greibach_jump} proved that the family of languages described by \emph{LR(1) grammars} cannot have such a hardest language.
 A similar negative result for the \emph{linear grammars} was proved by Boasson and Nivat~\cite{BoassonNivat}.
 On the other hand, Okhotin~\cite{ConjunctiveHardest} has constructed the hardest language for conjunctive grammars, whereas Mrykhin and Okhotin~\cite{MrykhinOkhotin_cellular} recently proved that linear conjunctive grammars have no hardest language.
+For the classical family of LL($k$) languages, there is no hardest language in the strict sense, that is, under homomorphic reductions~\cite{MrykhinOkhotin_LL}; however, if the reductions are relaxed to append a single end-marker to the homomorphic images, then there is a single LL(1) language which is hardest for the entire LL($k$) hierarchy~\cite{MrykhinOkhotin_LL}.

 Beyond formal grammars, \v{C}ul\'{\i}k and Maurer~\cite{CulikMaurer} proved that there is no hardest regular language.
 For one-counter automata, Autebert~\cite{Autebert_counter_invh} also proved non-existence of hardest languages.
 Mrykhin and Okhotin~\cite{MrykhinOkhotin_cellular} obtained the hardest language for the family of linear-time cellular automata.
 The results on hardest languages are illustrated in the hierarchy presented in Figure~\ref{f:hierarchy_hardest}.